Extensibility home page

 Dynamics 365 for Finance and Operations is now being licensed as Dynamics 365 Finance and Dynamics 365 Supply Chain Management.
 For more information about these licensing changes, see Dynamics 365 Licensing Update.

-Extensibility is the only customization framework in Finance, Supply Chain, and Retail.
+Extensibility is the only customization framework in Finance, Supply Chain, and Commerce.
 Overlayering isn't supported.

 These introductory topics contain general information about customization.
 This information includes information about when the transition occurs from customization through overlayering to a purely extension-based model.
 These topics also explain how to log extensibility requests to Microsoft, and provide answers to frequently asked questions (FAQ).